-Credit outlook: Markets have expressed concern over the financial viability of a number of European banks recently.
-Sluggish economies and continuing fines for pre-crisis behaviour have weighed on bank profits, and any future slowdown will exacerbate concerns in this regard.
+Credit outlook: High profile bank failures in Italy and Portugal have reinforced concerns over the health of the European banking sector.
+Sluggish economies and fines for pre-crisis behaviour continue to weigh on bank profits, and any future economic slowdown will exacerbate concerns in this regard.

 Bail-in legislation, which ensures that large investors including local authorities will rescue failing banks instead of taxpayers in the future, has now been fully implemented in the European Union, Switzerland and USA, while Australia and Canada are progressing with their own plans.
+In addition, the largest UK banks will ringfence their retail banking functions into separate legal entities during 2018.
+There remains some uncertainty over how these changes will impact upon the credit strength of the residual legal entities.

-The credit risk associated with making unsecured bank deposits has therefore increased relative to the risk of other investment options available to the Authority; returns from cash deposits however continue to fall.
+The credit risk associated with making unsecured bank deposits has therefore increased relative to the risk of other investment options available to the Authority; returns from cash deposits however remain very low.